alvaroalea/QL_MiniTrump3/README.md

 This is a new PCB for the well know Trump Card Interface.

+WARNING: This board include a joke (not in the preview picture, surprise!) in the back skillscreen, I'm not political, it's only a game of words, if you do not like, you can remove the back skillscreen when order the PCB or ask me for gerbers without the joke, no problem.

 ## Advantages

-This PCB add a passthrough conector to allow aditional interfaces.
+This PCB add a passthrough conector to allow aditional interfaces. (compatibility is limited, not al signal are routed and boards that use the P'N'P mechanism of the QL only work with a Minerva ROM because Sinclair's ROM only search for 1 board)

 It's also a lot smaller than original one.